 Staff, space, and funding are extremely limited at White Sands National Park.
 This limitation also limits the ability of the park to acquire large collections.
 Please consult with the research permit coordinator when designing a study to ensure that samples and specimens collected can be properly curated.

 Some critical points on collections:

-- Permittee will complete the labels and catalog records and will provide accession information.
-It is the Permittee’s responsibility to contact the monument for cataloging instructions and specimen labels as well as instructions on repository designation for the specimens.
+Permittee will complete the labels and catalog records and will provide accession information.
+It is the Permittee’s responsibility to contact the park for cataloging instructions and specimen labels as well as instructions on repository designation for the specimens.

-- All objects will be catalogued according to National Park Service standards and clearly marked with White Sands National Monument property numbers.
+All objects will be catalogued according to National Park Service standards and clearly marked with White Sands National Park property numbers.

-- Copies of all catalogue records will be submitted to White Sands National Monument museum collection upon completion of cataloguing.
+Copies of all catalogue records will be submitted to White Sands National Park museum collection upon completion of cataloguing.